ArcticWolf-coder/Automate/README.md

-# PC-doctor
+# Automate
-Scripts that check health of my computers

-This repo will be populated with tons of fancy checks.
+Scripts that I used to implement my automation knowledge gained from Coursera specialization by Google This repo will be populated with tons of fancy tools used with python.